Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 In many situations, Ljörn seeks peace and dislikes war or heated arguments.
 Despite this, he carries his weapons.
 And surprisingly, his death wish, unadmittedly, is to die honourably in a planned battle before he succumbs to age.

 After his main arc ended, Ljörn had gained a sense of courage in exploration with the help of his brother, Álfr.
-His fighting style, one where he would cower and fight boldly at the same time, had also grown more focused offensively.
+His fighting style, one where he would cower yet fight boldly at the same time, had also grown more focused offensively.
 Sometimes, he might bluntly throw an insult or two if he feels like it.

 Ljörn has several notable habits:
 - When alone, he likes to use sticks, rocks, and sometimes the end of his spear to draw and fiddle with dirt, then erase them when someone comes over or before he leaves.